Sophia of Hanover: Marriage

-Before her marriage, Sophia, as the daughter of Frederick V, Elector Palatine of the Rhine, was referred to as Sophie, Princess Palatine of the Rhine, or as Sophia of the Palatinate.
-The Electors of the Palatinate were the Calvinist senior branch of House of Wittelsbach, whose Catholic branch ruled the Electorate of Bavaria.

-On 30 September 1658, she married Ernest Augustus, Duke of Brunswick-Lüneburg, at Heidelberg, who in 1692 became the first Elector of Hanover.
+On 30 September 1658, Sophia married Ernest Augustus, Duke of Brunswick-Lüneburg, at Heidelberg, who in 1692 became the first Elector of Hanover.
 Ernest Augustus was a second cousin of Sophia's mother Elizabeth Stuart, Queen of Bohemia, as they were both great-grandchildren of Christian III of Denmark.

 Sophia became a friend and admirer of Gottfried Leibniz while he was librarian at the Court of Hanover.
 Their friendship lasted from 1676 until her death in 1714.
-This friendship resulted in a substantial correspondence, first published in the 19th century (Klopp 1973), that reveals Sophia to have been a woman of exceptional intellectual ability and curiosity.
+This friendship resulted in a substantial correspondence, first published in the 19th century (Klopp 1973), that reveals Sophia's exceptional intellectual ability and curiosity.
 She was well-read in the works of René Descartes and Baruch Spinoza.
-Together with Ernest Augustus she greatly improved the Herrenhausen Palace, and she was the guiding spirit in the creation of the Herrenhausen Gardens surrounding the palace, where she died.
+Together with Ernest Augustus, she greatly improved the Herrenhausen Palace, and she guided the creation of the Herrenhausen Gardens surrounding the palace, where she died.

-In 1680, during another long visit to Italy by her husband, Sophia wrote her memories of her first fifty-years of life.
+In 1680, during another long visit to Italy by her husband, Sophia wrote her memories of her first fifty years of life.